drupal/recommended-project/README.md

 # How to use this project

 1. Create a new project on your computer.
-This works with php7.4, not php8.0.

 ```
-composer create-project eaudeweb/recommended-project:9.x-dev [project-name]
+composer create-project eaudeweb/recommended-project:10.x-dev [project-name]
 ```

 2. When asked "**Do you want to remove the existing VCS (.git, .svn..) history?
 [Y,n]?**" choose `Y`